Legionella Water Testing

 The purpose of a risk assessment is to identify and assess any risks in your water system.

-The person undertaking the assessment should understand your water systems and any associated equipment, enabling them to conclude whether the system is likely to create a risk from exposure to Legionella.
+The person conducting the assessment should understand your water systems and any associated equipment.
+This enables them to conclude whether the system is likely to create a risk from exposure to Legionella.

-In order to limit the risks from legionella bacteria, you should operate your water systems under conditions that will either prevent or control the risk, such as:
+To limit the risks from legionella bacteria, you should operate your water systems under certain conditions.
+This will either prevent or control the risk, such as: